Physical attractiveness: Hands

 Hands have been found to be physically attractive.
 The type of hands that are physically attractive are those with longer index and ring fingers.
 Men have a smaller index-to-ring-finger ratio than women.
 The gender differences in the ratio between the index and ring fingers are said to be influenced by exposure to testosterone within the womb.
-In a study where participants were shown computer-based images of hands, male participants found feminine hands with a smaller index finger more attractive.
+In a study where participants were shown computer-based images of hands, male participants found feminine hands with a smaller index finger less attractive.
 Whereas females found masculine hands with a longer ring finger more attractive.
 The study suggests that finger length has an effect on physical attraction because it gives indication of the desirable sex-hormone dependent traits which one may possess.
-Another study found that averageness, healthiness of the skin, how fat the hands appear to be, and the grooming of the hands, all effect the attractiveness of hands.
+Another study found that averageness, healthiness of the skin, how fat the hands appear to be, and the grooming of the hands, all affect the attractiveness of hands.
 What is meant by averageness is the degree to which the hands look like an average of the hands in the population.
-Average looking hands give an indication of an individual's health (because there are no abnormalities).
-The healthier looking the skin on the hands, the more attractive they appear.
+Average-looking hands give an indication of an individual's health (because there are no abnormalities).

+The healthier-looking the skin on the hands, the more attractive they appear.
 Reasons given for this say skin health may reflect an individual's overall health.
 Healthy skin can show that someone is free from illness because some illnesses have a bad effect on the look of skin.
 These features are found attractive because they show that the person has good genes and is therefore a suitable mate to reproduce with.
-Skin health may also give an indication of socioeconomic status, as rough hands may indicate a low paying laborious job.
-Low socioeconomic status might show that someone does not have resources to provide for the offspring, therefore this is less attractive.
+Skin health may also give an indication of socioeconomic status, as rough hands may indicate a low-paying, laborious job.
+Low socioeconomic status might show that someone does not have resources to provide for the offspring, and is therefore less attractive.
 The more fat the hands appear, the less attractive they are.
 This is because of the co-morbidity associated with obesity.
-If someone is overfat, they may have another disease, which means they may not be able to produce healthy offspring.
-The attractiveness of the hands also gives an indication of other features of the individual, people with more attractive hands have been found to be taller and slimmer.
-In most of these hand attractiveness studies only white, European hands were used and the participants were in the age range between 18 and 26.
+If someone is overweight, they may have another disease, which means they may not be able to produce healthy offspring.
+The attractiveness of the hands also gives an indication of other features of the individual; people with more attractive hands have been found to be taller and slimmer.
+In most of these hand attractiveness studies, only white, European hands were used, and the participants were 18–26 years old.
 So, the attractiveness of non-white hands and of different age groups was not tested.
-Also, the people who rated the hand attractiveness were white European, so their ratings may not represent how individuals of other skin colours and cultures would rate the hands.
+Also, the people who rated the hand attractiveness were white Europeans, so their ratings may not represent how individuals of other skin colours and cultures would rate the hands.